top of page

 Alice Charles

-Alice is a Director at Arup.
+Alice is Director of Cities, Planning and Design at Arup.
 Her work focuses on sustainability, climate change, resilience, mobility and progressive transformations in the built environment of cities across the world.
-You can listen to our conversation with Alice in Episode 3 of The DNA of Cities podcast.
+You can listen to our conversation with Alice in our Introduction and Conclusion episodes.

 Photo credit: Ronni Kurtz via Unsplash.